Skip to content

 Overall number of policemen and policewomen involved 10

-Violence used beating (with batons/hands/other), kicking, pushing people to the ground, exposure to air condition and extreme temperature during car ride, pepper spray, destruction of personal belongings, theft of personal belongings, forced to stay outside under the rain
+Violence used beating (with batons/hands/other), kicking, pushing people to the ground, exposure to air condition and extreme temperature during car ride, pepper spray, destruction of personal belongings, theft of personal belongings, forced to stay outside under the rain, denial of access to food and/or water

 Police involved 7 Hungarian police officers, blue navy uniforms with Hungarian patch on the arm.
 3 Czech police officers, blue navy uniforms with Czech patch on the arm.
 2 white vans, one smaller with blue stripes and one bigger totally white.